Fractional Angular Momentum and Quasi-Probability Densities for Angular Degrees of Freedom

 \section{Abstract}

-In the present work we consider properly defined Wigner functions in terms of two parameters $\theta$ and $r$.
-The parameter $\theta$ is assumed to be bounded, i.e., $-\pi \le \theta \le \pi $, and $p$ can take any real number.
-These Wigner functions can, e.g., be used as witness for quantum behaviour for pure states as expressed in terms of a self-adjoint observable angular position in the range $-\pi \le \theta \le \pi $ and the corresponding angular momentum operator $L = -id/d\theta$.
-It is shown that negative values of the corresponding Wigner functions may reveal the quantum nature of superpositions of angular momentum eigenstates with a fractional mean value of $L$ but in an ambiguous manner.
-For integer values of $p$ the corresponding marginal distributions as obtained from these Wigner functions are positive and are in accordance with Borns rule in quantum mechanics.
+In the present work we consider state-dependent quasi-probability densities $W[\theta,p]$ and $W_{1/2}[\theta,p]$, depending on two parameters $\theta$ and $p$, where $-\pi \le \theta \le \pi $ and $p$ can take any real number.
+For pure states and integer values of $p$ the corresponding marginal distributions for $W[p]$ and $W_{1/2}[p]$ are positive and in accordance with Born's rule in quantum mechanics for the angular momentum observable $L= -id/d\theta$.
+For the states $\psi(\theta)$ of the form in \Refer{Skagerstam_2023}, that can have half-integer angular momentum average values, negative values of $W[\theta,p]$ and $W_{1/2}[\theta,p]$ can reveal non-classical features but in an ambiguous manner.
+In line with \Refer{Padgett_2004}, it is shown that experimental data of the uncertainties $\Delta \theta$ and $\Delta L$ could be sufficient to reveal quantum-mechanical features of such states $\psi(\theta)$ without necessarily making use of quasi-probability densities.

-Wigner functions \cite{Wigner_1932} play an important role in that they, e.g., can be used as witness of a genuine quantum-mechanical behaviour and reconstruction of quantum states (see \Referes{Connell_1983,Wigner_1984,Vogel_1989, Buzek_1995,Lee_1995,Leonhardt_1997,Barnett_1995,Schleich_2001,Kenfack_2004,Paris_2004,Haroche_2006,Gross_2006,Soto_2008,Rigas_2011,Kastrup_2016,Tilma_2016,Haroche_2020,Kowalski_2021} for a very limited set of contributions and reviews to this field of research and references cited therein).
-If such Wigner functions show signs of negativity they cannot be interpreted as a classical probability distribution (see, e.g., \Referes{Hudson_1974,Barnett_1995, Leonhardt_1997,Schleich_2001, Kenfack_2004,Gross_2006}) as was also discussed in a somewhat different context on quantum computers by Feynman \cite{Feynman_1982}.
+The famous Wigner distribution \cite{Wigner_1932}, and related quasi-probability densities, play an important role in since they, e.g., can be used as witnesses of genuine quantum-mechanical behaviour and in the reconstruction of various quantum states from experimental knowledge of them (see, e.g., \Referes{Connell_1983,Wigner_1984,Vogel_1989,Buzek_1995,Lee_1995,Barnett_1995,Kowalski_1996 ,Leonhardt_1997,Schleich_2001,Davidovich_2002,Kenfack_2004,Paris_2004,Haroche_2006,Gross_2006,Soto_2008,Rigas_2011, Kastrup_2016,Tilma_2016,Weinbub_2018,Haroche_2020,Vogel_2020,Kowalski_2021} for a very limited set of contributions and reviews to this field of research and references cited therein).
+If such quasi-probability densities show signs of negativity they cannot be interpreted as a classical probability distributions (see, e.g., \Referes{Hudson_1974,Barnett_1995,Leonhardt_1997,Schleich_2001,Kenfack_2004,Gross_2006,Vogel_2020}) as was also discussed in a somewhat different context on quantum computers by Feynman \cite{Feynman_1982}.